Auguzcht/TokenMate-Automata/README.md

 ## 🎯 Overview

-TokenMate is a modern and sophisticated web-based tokenizer that leverages deterministic finite automata to provide precise token recognition with explicit state transitions.
+TokenMate is a modern and sophisticated web-based tokenizer that leverages non-deterministic finite automata (NFA) to provide precise token recognition with explicit state transitions.
 Perfect for processing modern web content and structured text analysis.

 ## ⚡ Key Features